On Structured State-Space Duality: Appendix

 Remarkably, this duality bridges two disparate paradigms for sequence modeling --- recurrent state-space models \cite{dg24,gu2023mamba} and Transformer attention \cite{vaswani2017attention}.
 State-space models update a latent state recurrently, and hence yields linear complexity in sequence length.
 Attention mechanisms compute pairwise token interactions, and hence yields quadratic complexity.
 The structured state-space duality unifies these two paradigms by revealing that they implement identical functions.

-Nevertheless, while \citet{dg24} conjecture that analogues duality should hold for diagonal state-space models, there exist no formal treatment to the best of our knowledge.
-We give a concrete diagonal state-space duality, and provide the regarding computation algorithm.
+Nevertheless, while \citet{dg24} suggest that analogues duality should hold for diagonal state-space models, a formal treatment in the SSM-attention setting appears to be missing.
+We provide a self-contained proof in in the SSM-attention language considered here.\footnote{Similar equivalences are known in the structured-matrix (quasiseparable) literature, but they are not formulated in the SSM-attention language considered here.} Building on it, we formalize diagonal structured state-space duality and give an explicit computation algorithm.

 \paragraph{Contributions.} In this work, we build on SSD and extend its scope in four key directions: \begin{itemize}